ids-s1-21/website/content/assessments/project.en.md

 ### Team peer evaluation

 You will be asked to fill out a survey where you rate the contribution and teamwork of each team member out of 10 points.
 You will additionally report a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than 20% of the work, please provide some explanation.
+Filling out the survey is a prerequisite for getting credit on the team member evaluation.
+If you are suggesting that an individual did less than 20% of the work, please provide some explanation.
 If any individual gets an average peer score indicating that they did less than 10% of the work, this person will receive half the grade of the rest of the group.

 ### Late work policy

 - There is no late submission / make up for the presentation.
 You must be in class on the day of the presentation to get credit for it *or* pre-record and submit your presentation by 9am in the morning of the presentations.

 - The late work policy for the write-up is 5% of the maximum obtainable mark per calendar day up to seven calendar days after the deadline.
 If you intend to submit work late for the project, you must notify the course organizer before the original deadline as well as as soon as the completed work is submitted on GitHub.

--->